Best Practices for ICE Candidate Trickle vs Bulk Gathering

 - Ignoring

-How do I detect if trickle ICE has failed?
+How do I detect that trickle has failed?

-Monitor iceConnectionState for transitions to 'failed' or 'disconnected' while iceGatheringState remains 'gathering'.
-Implement a heartbeat or timeout on the signaling channel.
-Trigger a fallback to bulk SDP or call pc.restartIce() if no candidates arrive within 2–3 seconds.
+Monitor iceConnectionState for 'failed' or 'disconnected' while iceGatheringState stays 'gathering'.
+Add a heartbeat or timeout on the signalling channel and trigger the bulk fallback or pc.restartIce() (max 3 attempts) if nothing connects within 5β10 s.